 Cream shortening until fluffy.
 Add confectioner sugar (2 cups at a time) until well blended.
 If frosting gets too thick, add some of your heavy whipping cream.

 Add salt, vanilla and the rest of your heavy whipping cream and mix until light and fluffy.
-If you like your frosting a little thicker, add less cream, if it’s too thick, add more whipping cream, not to exceed 2 Tablespoons.
+If you like frosting a little thicker, add less cream, if it’s too thick, add more whipping cream, not to exceed 2 Tablespoons.

 I would make the cheesecake and cakes the night before and assemble the next day.
 The next day you can make your frosting.